A sketch a day… talking art with Shelley Rhodes

 20 years ago, Shelley discovered the ‘drawing a day’ practice.
 “It sounded too much like hard work at the time!” she exclaims.
 Despite this, Shelley started on the first of January the next year.

-“After four days I didn’t know how I was going to continue but I realised my sketchbook was too big.
+“After four days, I didn’t know how I would continue, but I realised my sketchbook was too big.
 I switched to a smaller sketchbook but waited until the next January 1 rolled around.
-The first two weeks were hard but then I got into the flow of it and did it for more than four years.”
+The first two weeks were hard, but then I got into the flow of it and did it for more than four years.”

-“Eventually, it was getting in the way of my other work so I tried to switch to every few days.
-But then I realised that once the habit is broken, you don’t come back to it.”
+“Eventually, it was getting in the way of my other work, so I tried to switch to every few days.
+But then I realised that once the habit is broken, you don’t return to it.”

-That was when Shelley started posting art every day online.
+That was when Shelley started posting art online every day.
 “I think having that goal will make you do it.
 I share whatever I am working on at the time, a drawing from something I have seen that day or my travel journals.”

 The practice has earned Shelley many followers on Instagram.
-She has also evolved to complete 15 minutes of stitching per day, sharing progress on a small project that has evolved to an exhibition quality work.
+She has also evolved to complete 15 minutes of stitching per day, sharing progress on a small project that has evolved into an exhibition of quality work.

 “Whatever I do, I put my utmost into it.
 This helps achieve the best results.”
 Shelley applies this to her artwork, her teaching and her writing.
-She even teases her husband with the motto when they are doing jobs around the house.
+She even teases her husband with the motto when they do jobs around the house.

 “That’s my thing to be remembered by,” she says.